SylphAI-Inc/AdalFlow/docs/source/developer_notes/index.rst

 Developer Notes
 =============================

-Here is the content of our documentation project.
+Learn more on our over all design phisolophy, and how we designed each core part within the LightRAG library.

 .. toctree::
    :maxdepth: 2

    lightrag_design_philosophy

    llm_intro
    api_client
    component
+   prompt
    data_classes
+   generator
    embedder
-   generator
-   prompt
    retriever
+   optimizer
    evaluation